sivvaa/Fibonacci/README.md

   If the Service is running on another machine, please change the url accordingly.
 * There are only three positive tests written.

-* If finishIndex in the Query param is less than or equal to startIndex, the service does not return any numbers.
+* If `finishIndex` in the Query param is less than or equal to `startIndex`, the service does not return any numbers.